Eating Disorders

 “Green light” signs are indicative that you’re engaging in behaviours to promote recovery.

-Like, seeing your therapist and dietitian weekly, challenging fear foods, and eating regularly throughout the day (or following your meal plan if you have one!).
+Some examples of “green light” signs are seeing your therapist and dietitian weekly, challenging fear foods, and eating regularly throughout the day (or following your meal plan if you have one!).

 2. Make a list of what happens when you notice you’re struggling with eating disorder recovery.